rodrimati1992/core_extensions/readme.md

 "typenum":Enables trait impls for typenum types.Disabled by default.

 "colltraits":Enables trait impls for the collection traits in the `collection_traits` module.

+- `"const_generics"`: Enables impls of traits for all array lengths, requires versions of Rust where const generics are stable.

+`"nightly_const_generics"`: Enables impls of traits for all array lengths in Rust nightly versions prior to the stabilization of const generics.

 # License